Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys

 3. Its Survival Indicates the Ecosystem Health in Its Environment

-Although their bodies were designed to protect them from the elements, that does not mean that they are flourishing in number.
-Yet, where snow leopards roam, they are often used as a way of indicating how well the environment is doing in that area.
-Since these big cats are at the top of the food chain, their survival affects all of the organisms below it.
+Although their bodies were designed to protect them from the elements, they are not flourishing in number.
+Yet, where snow leopards roam, they are often used to indicate how well the environment is doing in that area.
+Since these big cats are at the top of the food chain, their survival affects all organisms below it.
 If they were to decrease in number, ibex, deer, sheep, and other animals that they prey on would temporarily increase until the vegetation decreased enough that the wildlife they prey on would soon have trouble surviving.
-The loss of snow leopards has a detrimental effect on all of the creatures in its habitat, which is why when scientists discover that the population of snow leopards is stable, they feel assured that the ecosystem is healthy as well.
+The loss of snow leopards has a detrimental effect on all creatures in their habitat.
+When scientists discover that the population of snow leopards is stable, they feel assured that the ecosystem is healthy.

 4. They Are Considered Vulnerable